 From the port, you can get a taxi, a rental car, or a bus to your destination.

-Book your seats to the Greek islands using FerryScanner for reliable information.
+Book your seats for the Greek islands using FerryScanner for reliable information.

 Flights to Rethymno